Whenever we teach and talk about creativity here at Now Go Create we love to hear our delegate’s different definitions.

 “He successfully drew attention to the issues in ways that no-one had previously considered, by putting himself directly at the heart of the action – in the line of fire of a whaler’s harpoon, or being rammed by a naval frigate” says writer Emma Shortis.

-How would you define strategy in the work that you do?
+How do you define strategy in the work that you do?
 If you’re interested in finding out more about how we help demystify strategy check out our open course dates here and read these blogs on the topic here Everything you ever wanted to know about strategy (but were afraid to ask) and here The theory of change – a free creative strategy tool.

 Listen to the full Radio4 documentary here.